 The Little 5

-The Little 5 are not necessarily rare, they were created by guides and conservationists who wanted people to look at the smaller and more elusive species in the African wilderness.
+The Little 5 are not necessarily rare, the list was created by guides and conservationists who wanted people to look at the smaller and more elusive species in the African wilderness.
 The names for the Little 5 is a contradiction in sheer size to the Big 5 animals.
-They are the ant lion which is often found in sandy areas and is the size of an ant, the leopard tortoise, the elephant shrew which is an insect eating mammal with a long nose, the rhino beetle and buffalo weaver.
+They are: the ant lion which is often found in sandy areas and is the size of an ant; the leopard tortoise; the elephant shrew (which is an insect eating mammal with a long nose); the rhino beetle and buffalo weaver.
 The buffalo weaver is a common bird which is often seen in acacia trees and the rhino beetle can be found with some help from your guide.
 Rhino beetles are part of the largest species of beetles in the world reaching 6cm in length.
 They have two large horns on their bodies which the males use in fighting.

-Where to see: With a bit of help you could probably see these animals in Southern Africa with a knowledgeable guide.
+Where to see: With a bit of help from a knowledgeable guide you could probably see these animals in Southern Africa.

 The Big 7